alexcambose/motus/docs/overview.md

 - Commit what you have done `git commit -am 'Some changes'`
 - Push to the branch `git push origin my-new-feature`
 - Submit a pull request

+For further information about the project please see the [development section](development) from the documentation.

 # Credits
 Motus is created and maintained by Alexandru Cambose *(alexcambose)*